adelmuursepp/csc207-project/README.md

 Daniel Shi, Nivadhini, Parsh, Adel Muursepp

 ## Problem domain & high-level description
 We are focusing on creating an application in **health care** problem domain.
 We are thinking of making the user experience of analyzing symptoms and diagnosis more user-friendly and interactive.
 Some of the options for that could be gathering information about the user regarding their age, gender, symptoms.
 Potentially, some computer vision could be implemented for diagnosis if a relevant API is found.

+## Some potential APIs
+- [Google Cloud Vision API](https://cloud.google.com/vision) that has pre-trained AI models for analyzing images